tenzir/tenzir/web/docs/understand/formats/xsv.md

 # xsv

-Parses and prints lines with separated values.
+Reads and writes lines with separated values.

 ## Synopsis